bhaskarkoley/zoopluscucumber/README.md

-## Automated web tests using Serenity, Cucumber and Maven, Selenium Grid, Parallel Testing
+## Automated web tests using Serenity, Cucumber and Maven and CI/CD with Jenkins using Selenium Grid, Parallel Testing

 A simple example of some BDD-style automated acceptance criteria